axeluhl/sailing-analytics/wiki/bug2822-review.md

 ## 5. Smartphone Tracking (SPT)

-### 5.1 Regatta where boats CAN NOT change per race - Competitors (with boats) are registered on regatta level
+### 5.1 Regatta where boats CAN NOT change per race - Competitors (with boats) are registered on REGATTA level

 Check:

 - Create a simple SPT regatta where boats can not change per race
-- Open 'Competitor registrations' dialog
+- Open 'Competitor registrations' dialog on leaderboard level
-- Dialog must show 'Add Competitor' button
+- Dialog must show 'Add Competitor with boat' button
 - Dialog must show only competitors with a linked boat in the 'Competitor pool' table on the right side
-- The registered competitor must be added to regattaLog via the RegattaLogRegisterCompetitorAndBoatEvent
+- The registered competitor must be added to regattaLog via the RegattaLogRegisterCompetitorEvent

+### 5.2 Regatta where boats CAN NOT change per race - Competitors (with boats) are registered on RACE level

+Check:

+- Create a simple SPT regatta where boats can not change per race
+- Open 'Competitor registrations' dialog on race level
+- Select 'Register Competitors on Race' to enable registration on race level
+- Dialog must show 'Add Competitor with boat' button
+- Dialog must show only competitors with a linked boat in the 'Competitor pool' table on the right side
+- The registered competitor must be added to raceLog via the RaceLogRegisterCompetitorEvent

+### 5.3 Regatta where boats CAN change per race - Standalone competitors and boats are registered on regatta level

 ## 6. Incremental Leaderboard